Eth4nZ/Huffman/README.md

 #README

-this repo is just my Data Structure homework.
+This repo is just my Data Structure homework.